What is IPUMS USA?

 The Census Bureau produced three geographic versions in 1990:

 - The State (5%) sample identifies all states, and within states, most counties or parts of counties with 100,000 or more population.
 It also identifies most metropolitan areas over 100,000 completely.
-The sample is the largest one in the IPUMS.

 - The Metro (1%) sample is similar, but more metropolitan areas are identified and some states cannot be completely identified because of confidentiality restrictions.